 A patient brought up past sexual abuse, then quickly changed the subject.
 During the session the psychotherapist thought this was a sign of the patient feeling uncomfortable.

 But when the psychotherapist later reviewed a videotape of the appointment, she realized that she herself had looked uncomfortable: she leaned back slightly in her chair, and crossed her own arms and legs.
+The patient was responding to the psychotherapist’s own signals of discomfort, and that’s why she switched to more superficial topics.

 This may be hard for you to determine without having a videotape or recording of your interactions — but if by any chance you do, review it and look at yourself carefully.
 Or, ask for feedback from a third person in the conversation.